sirixdb/sirix/README.md

 #Sirix - Beyond Versioning of Persistent Trees

-"Don't forget to be awesome." - Esther Gray Earl (http://tswgo.org)
+"Don't forget to be awesome." - Esther Earl (http://tswgo.org)

 ## Simple Example
 Test if fragments are not present in the past.
 In this example they are appended to a node in the most recent revision and stored in a subsequent revision)